svvoronin/Agile-Development-with-Azure/README.md

 This work demonstrates the main principles of Continious Integration (CI) and Continious Delivery (CD) for deployment of applications to Azure.
 It gives an overview on how to:
 - Integrate an Azure Cloud Shell environment
-- Build CI/CD pipelines to build,test, deploy and operationalize a Machine Learning project using GitHub Actions and Azure Devops
+- Build CI/CD pipelines to test, deploy and operationalize a Machine Learning project using GitHub Actions and Azure Devops

 ## Project Plan